Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters: Quantum implementation and complexity

 \subsection{Oracles}

 Suppose that $[0,T]$ is divided into short time intervals $[qh,(q+1)h]$, where $h$ is a specified time step in the truncated Dyson series method and $q$ is an integer.

 For the matrices, we assume the HAM-T structure as in~\cite{LowWiebe2019}, which can be viewed as a simultaneous block-encoding of the matrices evaluated at different times.
+For certain matrices, such an oracle can be efficiently constructed by known block-encoding techniques~\cite{GilyenSuLowEtAl2019,CladerDalzellStamatopoulosEtAl2022,NguyenKianiLloyd2022,camps2023explicit,sunderhauf2023blockencoding} given time-dependent versions of standard access models to the matrix elements $A_{i,j}(t)$.
 In particular, suppose that we are given oracles $\text{HAM-T}_{A,q}$ such that

 where $M_{\text{D}}$ is the number of the steps used in the short-time truncated Dyson series method, and $\alpha_A$ is the block-encoding factor such that $\alpha_A \geq \max_t\|A(t)\|$.
 Since the unitary $U(T,s,k)$ corresponds to simulation of the Hamiltonian $kL(t) + H(t)$, the Hamiltonian simulation algorithm indeed uses oracles encoding $L(t)$ and $H(t)$ separately, namely